Operation Ghader: Objectives

 Operation Badr was the last major offensive of the Iran-Iraq War planned under a fully integrated joint command structure between the Islamic Revolutionary Guard Corps (IRGC) and the Islamic Republic of Iran Army.
-Following this operation, a new policy was established where each organization would independently plan and command its own offensives.
+Following this operation, a new policy was established, meaning each organization would independently plan and command its own offensives.

 The first major operation under this new framework was Operation Ghader, which was planned and commanded by the Army's Ground Forces under Ali Sayad Shirazi.
 While the planning was an independent Army initiative, the operation was executed with the participation of IRGC units.
 It was launched from Iran's Oshnavieh region into the Sidekan region of Iraq's Erbil Governorate.
 The operation's objectives were to seize strategic heights, destroy Iraqi forces, capture a portion of Iraqi territory, approach the Iraqi army's main communication lines, and cut the supply routes of Iranian Kurdish opposition groups based in Iraq.

 Conducted from July to September 1985, the two-month operation was implemented in three stages: Ghader 1, 2 and 3.
 Its primary tactical goal was to capture the heights overlooking the Sidekan area, thereby establishing military control over the region.